-He said that the Friends do several fundraisers throughout the year, the biggest of which is the monthly book sales, as well as the ongoing book sale shelves at all EPL branches.
+He said that the Friends do several fundraisers throughout the year, the biggest of which is the bimonthly book sales, as well as the ongoing book sale shelves at all EPL branches.

 By the end of the year, Clayborn said that the Friends will have awarded $16,000 in grant money to the library and various programs.

 Over the last two years they’ve purchased furniture, a LEGO table, software, tablets, FitBits and community chess boards, according to Clayborn.